grab-a-byte/blog/src/12-int-parser-challenge.md

 ### 2025-07-20

 # The Challenge
 The challenge idea is simple.
 You get a string (something like "123") and from that you must return a 32 bit integer.
-You can use everything in the language of your chosing except the built-in Int.Parse (or equivelent) method.
+You can use everything in the language of your choosing except the built-in Int.Parse (or equivalent) method.

 How you choose to handle errors is entirely up to you, you can return a null or optional value, you can throw an exception, you can return an error type, the choice is entirely yours.

 Before I start to talk about the solution, I will challenge you to give this short coding problem a go before reading on to the solution.
-However I have also formatted this post in a particular order to explain the solution so if you are uncertain of where to start, you shoudl be able to read the next header and hopefully it will provide a hint as to the next step you are able to take.
+However I have also formatted this post in a particular order to explain the solution so if you are uncertain of where to start, you should be able to read the next header and hopefully it will provide a hint as to the next step you are able to take.

 All the code examples (up until the last one) are written in the Dart Programming language which can be found at [https://dart.dev/](https://dart.dev/)

 ## Characters are Integers
 The first thing to know to be able to work along with this problem is to know about ASCII.
 The American Standard Code for Information Interchange (or ASCII) is a format that was created in 1963 and is the basic of what we will talk about today.
-For reference while most computers will use more modern text encoding formats such as UTF-8 or UTF-16, both of these have the same stargin encoding as ASCII making them backwards compatible; we will use ASCII in this post as it is a smaller subset and easier to deal with.
+For reference while most computers will use more modern text encoding formats such as UTF-8 or UTF-16, both of these have the same starting encoding as ASCII making them backwards compatible; we will use ASCII in this post as it is a smaller subset and easier to deal with.

 Below is a subset of the full ASCII table, you can see the full table at the bottom of the post under the Appendix.